Getting Started with the Basics of Input Masking

-Input Masking may be underrated or not used often, but it is handy in different situations, especially if you talk about specifying and accepting input in a fixed format — for example, formatting for a custom date, number, or phone number.
+Input masking may be underrated or not often used.
+Still, it is handy in different situations, especially if you talk about specifying and accepting input in a fixed format — for example, formatting for a custom date, number, or phone number.

-To get you started, we’ll be taking a look at two different scenarios.
+To get you started, we’ll look at two different scenarios.

 Input Masking Scenario #1: